benmiller314/cdm2019fall/plans/lesson-25.md

 ## 2. Set goals for today (3-5 min)

-Leaving time for the end of class to send me an exit note, what's your goal to have finished by, say, 3:30?
+Leaving time for the end of class to share a teaser of your project with the full group, what's your goal to have finished by, say, 3:30?

 What will each of you be working on first?